FRC-7850/L2-Requirements/README.md

 2. Shooter shall have 3 set angles
 3. Shooter angles shall be toggled with one button
 4. Shooter shall be tunable with a resolution of 1 degree
+5. Shooter shall be able to reach any angle setpoint in under 1 second

 - Robot shall pick frisbees off the ground